stolostron/clusterlifecycle-state-metrics/README.md

 This method is for test only as it deploys some parameters are hard-coded such as the `openshift-monitoring` and `open-cluster-management` namespaces.
 You can use the rcm-chart to have more control.

+It also creates an ingress which allows to retrieve the infomration from outside of the cluster.

 1. `oc login` your hub RHACM cluster.
 2. Set the image you want to deploy in [deployment.yaml](overlays/deploy/deployment.yaml)
 3. run `make deploy`